Jan van Riebeeck: Legacy in South Africa

 Statue of Jan van Riebeeck on Adderley Street in Cape Town.
 Sculpted by John Tweed, it was donated to the city by Cecil Rhodes in 1899.

 Jan van Riebeeck is of immense cultural and historical significance to South Africa, as he was in particular during the Apartheid era.
 Many Afrikaners view him as the founding father of their nation.
 Consequently, his image appeared ubiquitously on postage stamps and banknotes issued until 1994.
-An image used on currency notes after South Africa became a republic in 1961 was thought to be that of van Riebeeck, but was instead of Bartholomew Vermuyden.
+An image used on currency notes after South Africa became a republic in 1961 was thought to be that of Van Riebeeck, but was instead of Bartholomew Vermuyden.

-Van Riebeeck's Day, also known as Founders' Day, used to be celebrated on 6 April; but the holiday was cancelled by the African National Congress after the 1994 election.
-However, it is still celebrated in the community of Orania in South Africa (an Afrikaner-only enclave).
-His image no longer features on any official currency or stamps today, but statues of him and his wife remain in Adderley Street, Cape Town.
-The coat of arms of the city of Cape Town is based on the van Riebeeck family coat of arms.
+Van Riebeeck's Day, also known as Founders' Day, was once celebrated on 6 April, but the holiday was cancelled by the African National Congress after the 1994 election.
+However, it is still celebrated in the Orania community in South Africa (an Afrikaner-only enclave).
+His image no longer appears on any official currency or stamps, but statues of him and his wife remain in Adderley Street, Cape Town.
+The coat of arms of the city of Cape Town is based on the Van Riebeeck family coat of arms.

 Many South African towns and villages have streets named after him.
 Riebeek-Kasteel is one of the oldest towns in South Africa, situated 75 km from Cape Town in the Riebeek Valley together with its sister town Riebeek West.

 Hoërskool Jan van Riebeeck is an Afrikaans high school in Cape Town.